 6. Recovery/hydration tools

-As athletes, recovery from sports training and being hydrated are very important.
+As athletes, from sports training and being hydrated are very important.
 It is important to have your body in the best shape to perform well and recover well.
 Recovery tools can include foam rollers, bands for stretching, massage guns, etc. When it comes to hydration, it is important to have a water bottle to have for practices and training, along with specific hydration and recovery.

 Related: Thirsty?
 Stay Hydrated With these 4 Awesome Water Bottles for Athletes